dask/dask-ml/docs/source/install.rst

 PyPI
 ~~~~

-Wheels and a source distribution are available on conda-forge and can be
+Wheels and a source distribution are available on PyPI and can be
 installed with

 .. code-block:: none